greje656/Questions/hiz.md

-# Notes On SSR HIZ Tracing
+# Notes On Screen Space HIZ Tracing

-[Markdown version](https://github.com/greje656/Questions/blob/master/hiz.md) of this document might have better formatting on phones/tablets.
+Note: The Markdown version of this document is available [here](https://github.com/greje656/Questions/blob/master/hiz.md) and might have better formatting on phones/tablets.

-The following is a small gathering of notes and findings that we made throughout the implementation of hiz tracing in screen space for ssr in Stingray.
+SThe following is a small gathering of notes and findings that we made throughout the implementation of hiz tracing in screen space for ssr in Stingray.
 I recently heard a few claims regarding hiz tracing which motivated me to share some notes on the topic.
 Note that I also wrote about how we reproject reflections in a [previous entry](http://bitsquid.blogspot.ca/2017/06/reprojecting-reflections_22.html) which might be of interest.
 Also note that I've included all the code at the bottom of the blog.

 The original implementation of our hiz tracing method was basically a straight port of the "Hi-Z Screen-Space Tracing" described in [GPU-Pro 5](https://www.crcpress.com/GPU-Pro-5-Advanced-Rendering-Techniques/Engel/p/book/9781482208634) by [Yasin Uludag](https://twitter.com/yasinuludag).
 The very first results we got looked something like this: